meelgroup/KCBox/README.md

 # KCBox

 KCBox is a long-term project that aims at developping an open-source toolkit for knowledge compilation (KC) and KC-related reasoning tasks.
+So far, we have released three tools: PreLite, Panini, and ExactMC.
 It should be emphasized that this projected is GPLv3 licensed.
-So far, we have released three tools: PreLite, Panini, and ExactMC.
-The following researchers have contributed to this project (sorted alphabetically by last name; see history.txt for a simple description):

-- Yong Lai
-- Dayou Liu
-- Kuldeep S. Meel
-- Roland H. C. Yap
-- Minghao Yin

 <!-- ####################################################################### -->